chillinflute/ChrisxSam-Planner/Laura Bassi Scholarship Application.md

 With such a tight-knit community emerging around these games, a similarly close group of composers have formed to contribute to the soundtracks.
 John Broomhall and Allistair Brimble contributed the lion's share to *Transport Tycoon* and *Locomotion* (2004), with Brimble also composing for *Train Fever* (2014) and *Transport Fever* (2016), joined by Admiral James T. (aka.
 David Langhard).
 Langhard would compose solo for *Transport Fever 2*.
 Similarly close composer communities can be found in *Simutrans* (1999).

-The small size of these composer communities, combined with a profound sense of nostalgia for *Transport Tycoon*, and perhaps more broadly the isometric games — and their aesthetic — of its era,  has created the environment to crystallise a very
+This paper will argue that the small size of these composer communities, combined with a profound sense of nostalgia for *Transport Tycoon* and, more broadly, its aesthetic has created the environment to crystallise a very distinct sonic identity.

 ## In 250 words or less, describe how your field of study stands to benefit from your research.